Favorite Holiday Cocktails, State by State 2022

 Does the Magnolia State embrace the holiday brunch more than other places in the U.S.?
-Because if they do, that might explain the popularity of mimosas: Champagne or similar bubbly with orange juice and a splash of triple sec.
+Because if they do, that might explain the popularity of mimosas, the OG holiday Champagne cocktail.
+All you need are three ingredients: Champagne or similar bubbly plus orange juice and a splash of triple sec.

 Missouri: Hot toddy

 While the hot toddy has a reputation for soothing sore throats, Missourians must find the warm combination of bourbon, water, spices, lemon, and honey plenty soothing on cold December nights, too, given the drink’s popularity in search.